kubevirt/user-guide/workloads/virtual-machines/vmctl.md

 the prototype VM, and using that `matchLabel` on a service is sufficient to expose the service on all derived VM's.

+## PersistentVolumeClaims

+Another thing to consider with vmctl is the use of shared volumes.
+By nature vmctl is designed to spawn an arbitrary number of VirtualMachines on demand, all of which will define the same Disk and Volume stanzas.
+Because of this, using shared volumes in read-write mode should be avoided, or the PVC's could be corrupted.
+To avoid this issue, ephemeral disks or ContainerDisks could be used.

 # Examples

 The following PodPreset applies to all examples below.
 This is done to remove